Write a scroll-stopping opening line

 1 - They're fun.

-2 - They’re familiar and evocative for the reader.
+2 - They’re familiar and evocative.

 3 - You can go down the rabbit hole of finding ones that resonate with your target audience the most.